 Grants from the Foundation’s Women’s Fund support programs and organizations that create opportunities for women and children in Kenosha County.

-• Boys and Girls Club of Kenosha for a program of self-defense classes for young females.
-(Funds for this grant are from the Kubasiewicz Family Trust).
+• Boys and Girls Club of Kenosha to support a self-defense workshop for young women.

-• Kenosha Literacy Council for their Women in Focus workshops on women’s issues.
+• Kenosha Literacy Council for their Women in Focus interactive workshops on women’s issues.

 About the Fund

-Established by the Foundation as a component fund in 1997, the Women’s Fund was the idea of a group of visionary Kenosha women, including Connie Ferwerda and Mary Frost Ashley, who were dedicated to improving the well-being and quality of life of women and children in Kenosha County.
+Established by the Foundation as a component fund (also known as a quasi-endowment) in 1997, the Women’s Fund was the idea of a group of visionary Kenosha women, including Connie Ferwerda and Mary Frost Ashley, who were dedicated to improving the well-being and quality of life of women and children in Kenosha County.

 The endowment fund was designed so that it would grow through tax-deductable donations from the public and a portion of the income earned by the endowment to be used as grants to local non-profit organizations.
 Since 1998, the Women’s Fund has distributed over $60,000 in grants to the community.